ozbillwang/tf_module_rds_ondemond_backup/README.md

 Two step functions.
 One for backing up RDS non-aurora instances and the other for aurora instance.
 Lambda functions are generic enough to work for any flovour of rds.

-Same backup rotetion is applied to all rds instances, include cluster instances.
+Same backup retention is applied to all rds instances, include cluster instances.

 ## How it works ##